Koomey's law: Slowing and end of Koomey's law

 Latest studies indicate that Koomey's Law has slowed to doubling every 2.6 years.
 This rate is a statistical average over many technologies and many years, but there are exceptions.
 For example, in 2020 AMD reported that, since 2014, the company has managed to improve the efficiency of its mobile processors by a factor of 31.7, which is a doubling rate of 1.2 years.
-In June 2020, Koomey responded to the report, writing, "I have reviewed the data and can report that AMD exceeded the 25×20 goal it set in 2014 through improved design, superior optimization, and a laser-like focus on energy efficiency."
+In June 2020, Koomey responded to the report, writing: "I have reviewed the data and can report that AMD exceeded the 25×20 goal it set in 2014 through improved design, superior optimization, and a laser-like focus on energy efficiency."

-By the second law of thermodynamics and Landauer's principle, irreversible computing cannot continue to be made more energy efficient forever.
-Assuming that the energy efficiency of computing will continue to double every 2.6 years, and taking the most efficient super computer as of 2022, the Landauer bound will be reached around 2080.
+By the second law of thermodynamics and Landauer's principle, logically irreversible computing, which erases information, cannot continue to be made more energy efficient forever.
+Extrapolating a doubling every 2.6 years from the most efficient supercomputer as of 2022 would reach the Landauer bound only after several more decades; the exact date depends on how many bits are assumed to be erased per operation.
 Thus, after this point, Koomey's law can no longer hold.
 Landauer's principle, however, does not constrain the efficiency of reversible computing.
 This, in conjunction with other Beyond CMOS computing technologies, could permit continued advances in efficiency.